-“Purchase Stored Value” means the Stored Value which you purchase in a Trade.
+“Purchase Stored Value” means the Stored Value in a specified currency which you purchase in a Trade.

-“Recipient” means the person/entity to which a Payment will be made.
+“Recipient” means the person/entity, which is not you, to which a Payment will be made.

-“Recipient Account” means the account of the Recipient where the Stored Value will be sent.
+“Recipient Account” means the account of the Recipient where the monies represented by Stored Value which are subject to a Payment will be sent.

 “Recipient Account Details” means the details of the Recipient Account which we request which may include but is not limited to the Recipient’s name, the IBAN and SWIFT code or the account number and sort code.